MatthijsKamstra/haxephp/10sqlite/example.md

 	cnx.close();

 ```
-The function `createRandomUser()` does exactly what you would expect, if you really want to know, check the source code.
+The function `createRandomUser()` does what you would expect, if you want to know, check the source code.

-So a user!
+A user!
-We have used a typedef before, this looks very similar.
+We have used a `typedef` before, this looks similar.
 The strange stuff here are the types, they are not the default types that Haxe uses.
-Read more about that: [creating-a-spod](http://old.haxe.org/manual/spod#creating-a-spod)
+Read more about that: [creating-a-spod](http://old.haxe.org/manual/spod#creating-a-spod).

 ```
 import sys.db.Types;